y-neck/opus/README.md

 | Sitemap for documents overview | The documents can be displayed via a sitemap for a clearer presentation | Nice-To-Have |
 | Chat | The team can communicate with each other via a chat function | Nice-To-Have / Out-Of-Focus |
 | PWA | The platform can be installed as a browser app on devices | Nice-To-Have / Out-Of-Focus |

-## Contribution

-You are welcome to contribute to this project.
-Please clone the repository and submit your changes as pull requests.
-If you have any problems or questions, please open an issue.
-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

-### Known Issues

-Information: This project is still in development and might still have some issues.
-Please report any issues you encounter.

-- [ ] Updating the profile image does not reflect visually, although the database is updated

-## Learnings

-- Calculate enough time for production testings
-- The Project was too big for the assigned project scope
-- Structure: The potential of a component-based architecture was not fully used
-+ First project in vue/Nuxt
-+ Supabase could be used to implement all required database functionalities
-+ TailwindCSS: faster development and easier styling than with plain CSS
-+ Database structure: was created beforehand and only needed small adjustments